lifeiscontent/storybook-addon-next-router/README.md

 ## Versions

 - Use 1.x if you're using storybook 5.x
-- Use 2.x if you're using storybook 6.x
+- Use 3.x if you're using storybook 6.x
-- Use 3.x if you're using next.js 11

 **Note: these docs refer to 3.0**